Nicotine Addiction: How It Works (The Science)

 CYP2A6: The Metabolizer Gene

-A study published in Clinical Pharmacology & Therapeutics (Lerman et al., 2006) found that CYP2A6 genotype significantly predicted smoking behavior and cessation outcomes.
+A study published in Clinical Pharmacology & Therapeutics (Lerman et al., 2006) found that CYP2A6 genotype significantly predicted both smoking behavior and cessation outcomes.

 CHRNA5-A3-B4 Gene Cluster